ashedrack/EKS-Terraform/README.md

-# Learn Terraform - Provision an EKS Cluster
+# Provision a Kubernetes Cluster in AWS

-This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
-Terraform configuration files to provision an EKS cluster on AWS.

 # Prerequisites

 1. An AWS account with the IAM permissions listed on the EKS module documentation,